Chia-Network/website/faq.md

 + <b>Q: Will Chia have a similar supply to that of Bitcoin?</b>

 A: There will be farming rewards but they won't have halving so the amount in circulation increases without bound but the proportion of coins (grains?) minted (grown?) each year goes down as a fraction of the total so far

++ <b>Q - "How is chia resistant to miner centralization?"

+A: Chia Network uses vacant hard disk drive (HDD) space to farm seeds.
+As there is so much HDD space available and anyone with HDD space will be able to farm, this makes farming decentralized.
+A Bitcoin Asic centralized mining system makes the formation of blocks a centralized process because ASIC mining and electricity costs are beyond many people's affordability.
+Manufacturers of HDD could optimize to farm faster, but the cost of doing so is not worth the reward.
+Thus Chia will be the most decentralized cryptocurrency on the market.